-An exceptional item arose when the Company entered into a Settlement and License Agreement with Pepscan Systems B.V. ("Pepscan") regarding BicycleRD Limited's use of Pepscan's CLIPS peptide technology.
 The companies agreed to settle all intellectual property disputes worldwide.
 Under the terms of the settlement, the Company has been granted a license to use CLIPS peptide technology in the development of its product candidates BT1718 and THR-149.
-The Company paid €3 million upfront, will pay €1 million on the first anniversary of the date of settlement, and will make potential additional payments to Pepscan based on achievement of specified clinical, regulatory and commercial milestones.
+The Company paid €3 million upfront, and paid a further €1 million on the first anniversary of the date of settlement on 21 November 2021, and will make potential additional payments to Pepscan based on achievement of specified clinical, regulatory and commercial milestones.